Kaleabgw/Communichat/README.md

 # Communichat

 ## Introduction
-Communichat is a web application that enables users to interact and engage with family members, friends, and colleagues.
-This chatting app was built with React JS and Chat Engine.
+Communichat is a web application that enables users to interact and engage with family members, friends, and colleagues using text messages and images.
+This chatting app was built with React JS and Chat Engine API.

 ## Tech/Frameworks used